-Even though children talking sometimes don’t make sense to adults, but they are imitating adult conversations and looking for us to react to the conversation that they are trying to have.
+Even though sometimes children talk in ways that don’t make sense to adults, they are imitating adult conversations.
+Moreover, they are looking for us to react to the conversation that they are trying to have.
 They want to recreate that special reaction they had in their early years.

-Another way would be to set aside an hour or two to spend with your child just talking to them and listening to what they have to say every day.
-It will be unbelievable how much of a connection that will establish between you and your child
+- Set aside connection/listening hours: Set aside an hour or two to spend with your child just talking to them and listening to what they have to say every day.
+It will be unbelievable how much of a connection that will establish between you and your child.

-In our day to day lives we are so wound up in schedules that we need to stop and allow ourselves to listen and absorb everything that happens around us and be mindful of our conversations and allow our children to bring patience and simplicity into our lives.
+In our day to day lives we are so wound up in schedules, sometimes we need to stop and allow ourselves to listen.
+Remember to absorb everything that happens around us and be mindful of our conversations.
+More importantly, we need to allow our children to bring patience and simplicity into our lives.